GijsWeterings/IdentityChain/docs/source/creating-block.rst

 ****************
 Creating a block
 ****************
 In order to complete a transaction with a peer, we need to create a block.
 A block in TrustChain is a little different than in bitcoin-style blockchains.
-In bitcoin-style blockchains, a block is a collection of transactions created by a different nodes and mined by a single node, the block is propagated through the network and all connected nodes validate the block and the transactions.
+In bitcoin-style blockchains, a block is a collection of transactions that happened in the network.
+A block is created by a node and is propagated through the network.
+All connected nodes validate the block and the transactions.
 In TrustChain a block is formed by two peers who wish to agree on a transaction.
 Therefore a TrustChainBlock only has one transaction.

 Both parties need to agree on a transaction, so there has to be some interaction between peers.
 The way this is done in TrustChain is to first create an incomplete block, called a half block.
 This half block is then sent to the second peer, which creates a full block from the half block and sends it back to the first peer.
 This process is explained in more detail below.